Introduction

 1 | grep "siblings" /proc/cpuinfo|uniq |

-Some Question You may Ask
+Some Questions You May Ask

-- Q: What's the different between
+- Q: What's the difference between

 - A:

-- A: Modify the MD5 value in
+- A: Replace the MD5 value in

-- A: Modify the MD5 value in
+- A: Replace the MD5 value in

 - Q: What if I did not assign

-rateandcopies?- A: The SPEC CPU 2006 will test in
+rateandcopies?- A: SPEC CPU 2006 will test in

-- A: The SPEC CPU 2006 will test in
+- A: SPEC CPU 2006 will test in

 - A: Please refer to here.